kermitt2/biblio_glutton_harvester/Readme.md

 Install the dependencies, use:

-> pip3 install -r requirements.txt
+> python3 -m pip install -r requirements.txt

 For generating thumbnails corresponding to the harvested PDF, ImageMagick must be installed.
 For instance on Ubuntu: